 Equipment Loans

 Equipment loans are extremely common in the transport industry, and for good reason.
 The average cost of a new heavy-duty truck in Canada is over $220,000, and anyone operating a fleet knows that it’s not just the truck itself that needs paying for.
 All manner of other equipment may be necessary to operate a transport business smoothly.
-For this reason, there are a number of equipment financing options available, including loans, leases, and lease-to-own agreements.
+For this reason, there are various equipment financing options available, including loans, leases, and lease-to-own agreements.
 The right type of equipment financing for any given company will depend on its needs and budget, as all the options have their own advantages and disadvantages.

-The benefits of equipment-dedicated financing as a whole though are consistent: it provides reliable, specialized funding for large one-off equipment expenses, and as the financing can often be secured against the equipment in question, it can also be comparatively affordable.
+The benefits of equipment-dedicated financing as a whole are consistent: it provides reliable, specialized funding for large one-off equipment expenses, and as the financing can often be secured against the equipment in question, it can also be comparatively affordable.
 But all equipment-dedicated financing has one big drawback: it is only for use on equipment.
 If you need funds for cash flow, payroll, licenses, bills or anything else related to your business, equipment financing won’t be suitable.

 Merchant Cash Advances